inouetmhr/streetview-runner/spec.md

   - It shows s speed meter (km/h) and and an odometer (km) which shows traveled distance for the day.
   - BLE connect button is shown when and only no BLE device is connected.
 - Side Pane: following elements are show in a pane that is collapsible and hidden in default.
-  - User info: user name with an Edit button, register/login/logout controls.
+  - User info: user name with an Edit button, register/login/add-passkey controls; Logout is shown on the User header.
   - Status: Device name, active service, connection status; sensor metrics: speed (km/h), cadence (rpm), distance (m).
 - Interactions: choose forward link closest to current heading;  auto‑align POV to link heading when turn >45°.
 - "Turn!" notify toast and beep to request the user to choose direction.